kotscho/myWeather/README.md

-myWheather OpenWheatherMap client
+myWeather OpenWeatherMap client
 --------------------------------

-A simple client for testing OpenWheatherMap wheather service towards further utilization and usage in misc.
+A simple client for testing OpenWeatherMap weather service towards further utilization and usage in misc.
 Projects

 ### Installation instructions

 - Use Composer and the provided composer.json to install all 3rd party dependencies

-- Get yourself an OpenWhethermap API key
+- Get yourself an OpenWeathermap API key

 - Create a config directory in your projects root